Code Black SOP

 |Roles||Mining Management, Order Keeper|

 Guidance for Seals

 It is important that Seals responding to a Code Black have mining lasers onboard.
 Without these, the Seal will be told to stand down.
 Limpets are not the most critical repair here - supplies are.

 If you are not one of the 10 Seals selected to join the mining wings, you still have an important job to do!
 You can either remain on station in supercruise, or begin out on the route toward the diversion station taking note of and scouting out dangerous stars, routes, or other risks.
 These seals should also keep an eye out for uncharted rings or resupply points.

 As the Head Miner, you are granted a lot of latitude as to how to run your part of the repairs.
 Some common tactics are listed here.

-It is all but imperative for yeild measures that at least one miner equips a prospector limpet.
-This has the benefit of increasing the yeild of the targeted surface by 3.5x.
+It is all but imperative for yield measures that at least one miner equips a (preferably A-rated) prospector limpet.
+This has the benefit of increasing the yield of the targeted surface by 3.5x.